gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 That year, a wicker cage for exotic birds filled the center of the courtyard.
 The sadies and ao aos inside it were asleep with their heads tucked under their wings, though the toadingales still burped softly to one another.
 I looked in at them and felt another certainty.
-Caged birds...
+Caged birds…

 I leaned my forehead against the wicker and sighed.
 I knew a dozen spells for discovering things unknown, all of them more direct than the one I was using